Happy Rockefeller: Health and death

-She was a breast cancer survivor, having undergone a double mastectomy in 1974, two weeks after Betty Ford, then First Lady of the United States, underwent a single mastectomy.
+Rockefeller was a breast cancer survivor, having undergone a double mastectomy in 1974, two weeks after Betty Ford, then First Lady of the United States, underwent a single mastectomy.

 Happy Rockefeller died on May 19, 2015, at the age of 88, following a short illness.
+She died at her home in Tarrytown, New York, in her sleep.
+She was survived by six children.